JamesSmith888/mcp-db-server/WARP.md

 Runtime behavior and configuration (big picture)
 - MCP server
   - spring-ai-starter-mcp-server-webmvc provides the MCP HTTP server scaffolding.
 The server name/version is set in application.yml under spring.ai.mcp.server.
-  - The service listens on port 6789 (server.port).
+  - The service listens on port 6789 (server.port) and exposes SSE endpoint at /sse.
+  - SSE mode allows single server instance to serve multiple AI clients simultaneously, improving resource efficiency.

 - SQL execution and data sources
   - Spring JDBC is used to interact with databases.
 Multiple JDBC data sources can be defined under datasource.datasources in datasource.yml.
 One can be flagged default: true; otherwise, the first is treated as default.